• Skip to main content

 << It is recommended to take probiotics at the END of a meal >>

-Does this mean that it isn’t of any benefit to taking a probiotic on an empty stomach?
+Does this mean that it isn’t beneficial to take a probiotic on an empty stomach?

-No. It just means to play it safe to ensure the probiotics are protected from any reduction in potency due to stomach acid by taking them after a meal has been consumed.
+It just means to play it safe to ensure the probiotics are protected from any reduction in potency due to stomach acid by taking them after eating.

-In summary, when consuming a probiotic to improve gut health, it is best to take it after a meal.
-Traveling soon?
-Check out this article on how to take probiotics while away from home to help keep you well.
+In conclusion, when consuming a probiotic to improve gut health, it is best to take them after a meal.
+This minimizes the effects of stomach acid.

 More Information